About Argan Oil

 Argan Oil is not only greatly appreciated for its deliciously nutty taste and versatile dressing application, it is also valued for its high Vitamin E content and unsaturated fatty acids.

 Argan Oil naturally contains double the amount of Vitamin E than most Olive Oils.
 Vitamin E is an essential component for the body, as it acts as an antioxidant, helps with lipid balance, supports a healthy immune system, heart and circulation.
 Argan Oil is naturally rich in the rare gamma tocopherol (75% of total Vitamin E forms).
-Gamma tocopherol protect against nitrogen-based free radicals, which play an important role in chronic inflammation.
+Gamma tocopherol protects against nitrogen-based free radicals, which play an important role in chronic inflammation.
 Vitamin E also stimulates oxygeneration in cells, where the skin becomes more elastic, smooth and shiny through the restoration of the skin cells' hydrophillic layer.

 Unsaturated fatty acids